Fire and rescue services

 More information:

-Kidnapping by criminals and terrorists occurs in Algeria, particularly outside major centres.
+Kidnapping by criminals and terrorists occurs in Algeria, particularly in and around major cities, including Algiers.

 More information: